Massny/simple-raycaster/README.md

 # Simply Raycaster
-A work-in-progress implementation of Raycasting Engine with controls natively in Typescript, being a small personal project.
+A work-in-progress implementation of Raycasting Engine with controls natively in Typescript, being a small personal project inspired by Wolfenstein3D.

 You can give it a try at the current stage of development. [**Have fun!**](https://raycaster.ct8.pl/)